w3c/wai-website/_planning-and-managing/implement.md

     website and a retrofitted version of the same website with annotations.

-Integrate goals into policies {#integrate-goals-into-policies .attach_permalink}
+Integrate goals into policies {#integrate-goals-into-policies}
 -----------------------------

 Create a policy framework that builds accessibility throughout the